 Clearly, the healthcare industry is in need of a better approach to patient billing.
 The industry needs to better understand how to reach patients, how to make abundantly clear to patients what they owe, and to offer flexible payment options that meet each patient’s specific needs.
 These are key to both improving the patient experience and collecting payments.

-Educating the patient
+Educating the healthcare patient on payments

 Unfortunately, patients often learn what they owe for care received once they receive a billing statement.
 Billing statements can be confusing for a number of reasons.
 It is not uncommon for multiple statements from different healthcare providers to be sent weeks after care is received.
 By then, it is generally too late for a patient to ask why a hospital stay or procedure cost what it did.
 The patient is only given the one option of paying the bill in full.